Some best practices for your servers and operating system

 - If your organization does not have internal hardening standards, consult the CIS hardening benchmarks.

-- As a minimum, limit shell/command line access to your Splunk servers.
+- As a minimum, limit shell or command line access to your Splunk platform instances.

-- Configure redundant Splunk instances, both indexing a copy of the same data.
+- Configure redundant Splunk platform instances, both indexing a copy of the same data.

 - Execute a periodic recovery test by attempting to restore Splunk Enterprise from backup.

-- Verify your Splunk download using a hash function such as MD5 to compare the hashes.
-For example:
+- Verify your Splunk download using a hash function such as Message Digest 5 (MD5) to compare the hashes.

-- Secure physical access to all Splunk servers.
+- Where possible, secure physical access to all Splunk platform instances.

 - Ensure that Splunk end users practice sound physical and endpoint security.